brunofre/CS295-paxos/README.md

 #### Attack 1 (safety):

-Instead of sending a previously accepted value, malicous node send its own value with a higher ballot number.
+Instead of sending a previously accepted value, malicous node send its own value instead of the previously proposed one.

 > Solution:
-> A honest node should reject any proposal which has different value than previously accept one.
+> A honest node should reject any proposal which has different value from the previously accepted one.

 ### Accept phase